rostirosti/bamazon_app/README.md

-run the app my running "bamazonCustomer.js" you will get a prompt that will walk you through the shopping experience if you run out of items then go ahead and "refill" by dropping the tables and remaking the db
+run the app my running "bamazonCustomer.js" you will get a prompt that will walk you through the shopping experience if you run out of items then go ahead and "refill" by dropping the tables and remaking the db take a look at the /screenshots directory in repo for some walkthrough screenshots

+enjoy and may the odds be ever in your favor